sunface/rust-by-practice/en/src/formatted-output/formatting.md

     assert_eq!(format!(__,a = "a", b = 'b', c = 3 ), "a 3 b");

     /* Fix the error */
-    // named argument must be placed after other arguments println!("{abc} {1}", abc = "def", 2);
+    // Named argument must be placed after other arguments println!("{abc} {1}", abc = "def", 2);

-    println!("Success!")
+    println!("Success!");
 }
 ```